Employment

 Termination of the Employment Relationship

-The employment relationship ends in any of the following cases:
+Amongst other, the employment relationship ends in any of the following cases:

 - The parties agree to terminate the contract.